 When you want to change just one small part of the image with a mouse (local control) it's a challenge because you have to mess with the brush size and the opacity by changing their settings in the option bar and then try to achieve the results you want with an imprecise tool – the mouse.

-With the Wacom tablet you have total control because you instruct Photoshop (or Elements or PaintShop) to change the brush size or the opacity of your brush through the Brushes Palette and then you vary your pressure between the pen and the tablet to achieve the results you desire.
+With the Wacom tablet you have total control because you instruct Photoshop (or Elements or PaintShop) to change the brush size, the opacity of your brush and other more creative brush dynamics through the Brushes Palette and then you vary your pressure between the pen and the tablet to achieve the results you desire.

-What this does is take the opacity and/or the size adjustments off of the top tool bar and puts them in your hand.
+What this does is take the opacity and/or the size adjustments off of the option bar and puts them in your hand.

 Doesn’t that seem like a sensible place for the size and opacity adjustments to be?